21 Thanksgiving Charcuterie Boards Too Good to Be a Side Dish in 2025

 4. Fall-Colored Fruits

-Balance all of those savory notes with the sweet and fresh bite of your favorite fruits.
-From fresh to dried, fruit adds color, flavor and texture to your Thanksgiving charcuterie board.
+Balance those savory notes with the sweet, fresh bite of seasonal fruit.
+From fresh to dried, fruit adds color, flavor and texture to your Thanksgiving charcuterie board that doubles as a great Thanksgiving breakfast idea.

-They provide a refreshing tanginess without the pitfalls of artificial sweeteners.
-Showcase the vibrant look of persimmon, the chewy and pleasant texture of dried apples and the tropical touch of sliced kiwi.
+Fruits bring a natural tang without the need for added sweetness.
+Try showcasing the vibrant hue of persimmons, the chewy and pleasant texture of dried apples and the tropical touch of sliced kiwi.

 5. Vibrant Vegetables

 Now that we've covered the sweet, the crunchy, the creamy and the savory, let us move on to the nutritional.
-Like fruit, vegetables will add freshness to your Thanksgiving charcuterie board.
+Vegetables bring color, balance and a little extra nutrition to your Thanksgiving charcuterie board.

-Enjoy the satisfying crunch of vibrant bell peppers, the crisp and slightly salty edge of cucumber and the spicy punch of radish.
-Roasted, grilled, raw or pickled, make sure to include veggies in your list of Thanksgiving charcuterie board ideas.
+Enjoy the crisp snap of bell peppers, the cool saltiness of cucumber and the subtle spice of radish.
+Whether roasted, grilled, raw or pickled, veggies deserve a spot on your Thanksgiving charcuterie board.

 6. Seasonal Nuts and Seeds